Shanklin

-Together with Lake and Sandown to the north, Shanklin forms a built up area of 21,374 inhabitants (2011).
+Together with Lake and Sandown to the north, Shanklin forms a built up area of around 25,000 inhabitants, Shanklin alone contributing around 7,200 of this.

+History

+The name Shanklin derives from the Old English scenchlinc meaning 'drinking cup ledge', referring to the Shanklin Chine.

+Prior to the Norman Conquest, the settlement of Shanklin was owned by a man named Algar and a half a dozen other free men, with King Edward the Confessor being its overlord.
+By the time the Domesday Book was created (1086), Shanklin had a population of 17 households and it was divided between Jocelyn and William, both the sons of a Saxon landowner named Azur.

 Shopping

 The main shopping centre consists of two roads, Regent Street and High Street, which together comprise the largest retail area in the south of the Isle of Wight; significant for tourists but also as an amenity for residents.

 Near Regent Street are the town's two main supermarkets, the Co-op and Lidl.
 In Regent Street itself are many local shops, including two arts and crafts shops, several clothing and sports shops, three newsagents and three bakeries.
-The High Street also has some local shops, but is dominated by tourist shops and restaurants.
+The high street also has some local shops, but is dominated by tourist shops and restaurants.

 Transport

 Shanklin railway station is the terminus of the Island Line from Ryde, opened on 23 August 1864.
 The railway was extended south to Ventnor in 1866, but this section was closed in 1966.
 The line from Ryde to Shanklin is now operated by former London Underground tube trains.
 In October 2004 a direct link was revived in the form of a bus service named the "Rail link".
 This was discontinued in 2010 but was replaced by the Southern Vectis number 3 bus.

 Bus services to nearby towns and suburbs are run by Southern Vectis, mainly on routes 2, 3, 22 and 24, principally from the bus stands at the Co-op supermarket.
 Destinations served include Newchurch, Newport, Ryde, Sandown, Ventnor and Winford.
 In the summer, an open top bus route called "The Sandown Bay Tour" is run, serving the main tourist areas of Shanklin and running to Sandown.